MitocGroup/terraform-aws-landing-zone/README.md

 }

 ```

+> NOTE: Placeholder `[...]` from above is used to suggest that similar syntax can be added.
+Remove it or update in order to have valid HCL / terraform configuration.

 This means that before you use this terraform module, you will need to:
 1. Change `landing_zone_providers` to values that describe your AWS Organization account